clem-code/project-1.5/README.md

 ## The Concept

-I only had the weekend for the project and I had only been learning about React and APIs for a week at this point so the design was necessarily lean and pared back.
+I had the weekend for the project and I had only been learning about React and APIs for a week at this point so the design was necessarily lean and pared back.
 The mandate was to use an API of our choice and build the app using React.
-Everything else was up to us to decide.
+Everything else was up to us to.
 Early on, I decided I wanted to do something with the Poetry DB API.
-I've always been interested in the idea of automatic writing: the idea that literature can be intuitive, experimental, and spontaneous.
+I've always been interested in the concept of automatic writing: the idea that literature can be intuitive, experimental, and spontaneous.
 I wanted to use code to make something like a digital version of automatic writing.
 The idea was to allow the user to choose a category of poetry and a length of poem and then use a little code to access the Poetry DB API and then randomly 'write' a new poem.
-For instance, if the user chose 'Emily Dickinson' and '10' then everytime they pressed the button, a randomly generated 10 line Emily Dickinson poem would appear on screen.
+For instance, if the user chose 'Emily Dickinson' and '10' then everytime they pressed the button, a randomly generated ten line Emily Dickinson poem would appear on-screen.

 I wanted to combine this random poetry with some randomized stylings.
 First off, I added a simple piece of code, also tied to a button, that would randomize the font colour and the background colour of the poetry.
 But I wanted to do more.
 So I added another API: the Victoria and Albert Museum API.
 The V&A has a vast and eclectic collection.
 I added a simple search function that would pass through search terms into the API and then generate a background accordingly.
 For instance, if a user types in 'lilies', then a piece from the V&A which has the keyword 'lilies' will appear as the background art!